 When using the install command, all of the parameters must be used on the command line.
-When using the input command, most of the parameters are put in an XML file and then the XML file is used on the command line.
+When using the input command, most of the parameters are put in an XML file.
 This article describes the installation procedure using the input command.
 Refer to this article to use the install command.

 If you have not installed IBM Installation Manager, install IBM Installation Manager.

-response.xml is a file that contains the XML needed to install a product.
-The file name does not have to be response.xml.
+Create an XML file.
+Typically, the name of the XML file is response.xml.
+However, the file name does not have to be response.xml.
 It can be named anything you want, as long as it's an XML file.
-Create the response file.
-These examples are based off of a Linux system.

 Or, instead of manually creating the response.xml file, you can create the response file by issuing the following command, which will launch the Installation Manager GUI, so this must be done in a graphical environment.
 Follow the steps on installing WebSphere using the GUI.